-3. "For individuals with an OCDD statement of approval who receive waiver supports or state funded supports via the local governing entity, these services will continue to be coordinated by the identified support coordinator.
-Other services to meet the youth's needs related to his/her Intellectual/developmental disability will be coordinated by the appropriate entity based on the youth's enrollment status and identification of agency responsibility (i.e., Medicaid state plan EPSDT services will be coordinated via FFS process if youth is not enrolled in health plan or by the health plan if he/she is; school services will be coordinated by the school)"; and
+3. "For individuals with an Office of Citizens with Developmental Disabilities (OCDD) statement of approval who receive waiver supports or state funded supports via the local governing entity, these services will continue to be coordinated by the identified support coordinator.
+Other services to meet the youth's needs related to his/her intellectual/developmental disability will be coordinated by the appropriate entity based on the youth's enrollment status and identification of agency responsibility (i.e., Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services will be coordinated via the fee -for - service (FFS) process if youth is not enrolled in a health plan or by the health plan if he/she is; school services will be coordinated by the school)"; and

-NOTE: Children/youth cannot be enrolled in more than one C Waiver at a time.
+NOTE: Children/youth cannot be enrolled in more than one home and community based services 1915(c) waiver at a time.
 However, a child/youth can be enrolled in a 1915 (c) and the 1915 (b)(3) waiver programs authorized under section 1915 (c) and 1915 (b) of the Social Security Act.

 - 4. Children in an out-of-home placement, or at risk of being placed out of home including:

-- Addiction facilities; a.
+- a.
+Addiction facilities;

 - b.
 Detention;

-- Homeless (as identified by the Department of Education); c.
+- c.
+Homeless (as identified by the Department of Education);

-- Intellectual/developmental disabilities facilities; d.
+- d.
+Intellectual/developmental disabilities facilities;

-- Non-medical group home; e.
+- e.
+Non-medical group home;

 - f.
 Psychiatric hospitals;

-- Psychiatric residential treatment facilities; g.
+- g.
+Psychiatric residential treatment facilities;

 - h.
 Secure care facilities;

 - i.
 Therapeutic foster care; and

-- Therapeutic group home. į.
+- i.
+Therapeutic group home.